 These solar hot water systems help shave off your wage bill compared to traditional water heating solutions and are economical in the long run despite their high initial installation costs.

 The systems are friendly to the environment.
 They do not emit greenhouse gases or environmental pollutants.
-They convert abundant and renewable solar energy into applicable form in a clean and efficient way.
+They convert abundant and renewable solar energy into applicable form cleanly and efficiently.

 Key Takeaways